Please remember the courthouse has moved to 117 N Union Street. Access to the courthouse is from Union Street.

 Judge Schuck Juror Confirmation

-You DO NOT need to report for jury service on Thursday, October 3, 2024.
-Your next report date is Thursday, October 29, 2024.
+You DO NOT to report for jury service on Thursday, November 21, 2024.
+Your next date is Thursday December 19, 2024.

 Thank you!